 Aren’t all of our physical and mental actions our own?
 Is it not us who is creating the pain and, therefore, creating the love?
 Is it not up to us to always, always choose to love? – To allow another’s love for us into our hearts and lives?

-I believe it is.
 I believe that no-one can give you love and no-one can take your love away.
 I believe that you can bestow your love on the object of your affection: a chair, a cabbage or a particularly nice vintage tablecloth with butterfly motifs on – I really, really love that tablecloth.
 And you can believe that the great ball of fire in your belly and the pounding in your heart and the fever in your soul has been created by him or her or Rover.
 And that this feeling you have inside of you is their love for you and that they will think of you obsessively and expire without you.
 Which makes you happy.
 And gives you an ego boost.

 But it isn’t.
 And they don’t.
 And they probably won’t!